This is How Many Hours Bloggers Work Per Week

 Technical maintenance, marketing, and the search for additional sources to generate income play significant roles in how much time professional bloggers spend working on their blogs.

-It’s also vital to consider that early-stage blogs — that is, when blogs are not properly set up and legal yet, there are still few articles posted, little traffic, and generating little to no money — take more work than blogs that are already well and truly underway.
+It’s also vital to consider that early-stage blogs — when blogs are not properly set up and legal yet, there are still few articles posted, little traffic, and generating little to no money — take more work than blogs that are already well and truly underway.

 Therefore, the number of hours bloggers work per week will vary greatly from case to case.

-So, if you want to know how much time bloggers spend blogging on a weekly basis, in this article I will clarify which blogging tasks are required at each blogging stage and how many hours bloggers need to work on them per week.
+So, if you want to know how much time bloggers spend blogging on a weekly basis, in this article I will clarify which blogging tasks are required at each blogging stage and how many estimated hours bloggers need to work on them per week.

 Take niche variables into consideration as you read this article.